This post contains affiliate links. If you click and purchase, we may earn a small commission at no extra cost to you. Read our full disclosure

 Although a pontoon doesn’t need much improvement, a few extra accessories can make you the envy of every boat on the water.
 From the almost essentials, to the total indulgences, the right accessories turn an ordinary pontoon into the life of the party.

 The bungee dock line is the easiest way to attach your pontoon to the deck, and a useful accessory to have on hand.
-The bungee dock line is a must-have for any pontoon owner.
+Which makes bungee dock line an important must-have for any pontoon owner.

 Bungee dock lines stretch, unlike traditional rope ties.
 As the currents ebb and flow around the pontoon, the elastic allows it to move alongside.
 Safer than a standard tie, the stretch makes it easier for passengers to board and disembark the boat.